HackNC/fall2016/jade/markdown/travel.md

 Dedicated sleeping spaces will be provided within our venue.
 Please bring yourself a sleeping bag, blanket, or whatever else you need to get a good night's rest.

 If you'll be needing a hotel, there are options nearby.
-Reach out with an email or ping us on slack, and we can point you in the right direction.
+Reach out with an email and we can point you in the right direction.
+Keep in mind that they can be expensive and our funding won't allow us to cover the cost.

 If you're traveling and must arrive on Friday, October 28, we will be providing sleeping space at our home base in Sitterson Hall.